Deepening our Connection with Nature through Education and Exploration.

 At a time when children are focused on more screens, for more hours, and at earlier ages, Nature Studies teaches children how to identify wildlife tracks, how to dress for the weather, and how to open their senses to the natural world.
 We introduce children to pursuits that will serve them a lifetime, whether that is an interest in geology or a passion for hiking.

-By targeting all 3rd-5th grade classrooms, we seek to serve the entire community, including children who otherwise would not be introduced to the outdoors.
+By targeting all K-5th grade classrooms, we seek to serve the entire community, including children who otherwise would not be introduced to the outdoors.

 The Nature Studies curriculum is aligned with the core content of state and school district curriculum requirements for the sciences, and also features safety training, team-building exercises, and role-play games — activities depend on the grade and the season.
 Lessons include forest and watershed ecology; wildlife studies (habitats, predator/prey relationships, tracking); resident and migratory birds; the intertidal zone; forest succession; and fungus, bacteria, and invertebrates, among other subjects.

 There’s no need to enroll.
 Nature Studies takes place in Juneau classrooms every season, thanks to the support of Parent Teacher Associations, Discovery Southeast member donations, and the partnership of local foundations and businesses such as Hecla Green’s Creek.

-Week-long summer camps for 7-14 year old children, exploring the gorgeous and fascinating natural areas around Juneau.
+Week-long outdoor summer camps for children 4 years old up to 9th Grade.
 We offer small group size and an excellent staff of knowledgeable adults.
 An open format allows inquiry-based learning and plenty of unstructured time, with activities emphasizing local natural sciences.
-Most of all, we’re outside having fun every day, with much of our time spent in the Tongass National Forest.
-Each day brings a new destination and the opportunity to learn, explore, and grow outside with old friends, new friends, and Discovery Southeast Naturalists.
-Made possible thanks to the US Forest Service and the City and Borough of Juneau through sales tax revenue.
+Made possible thanks to the US Forest Service and the citizens of the City and Borough of Juneau through sales tax revenue.